List of awards and nominations received by EastEnders

-The British Academy Television Awards are awarded annually by the British Academy of Film and Television Arts (BAFTA).
-EastEnders has received 21 British Academy Television Awards nominations and has won ten of them.
-It won the award for Best Drama Series in 1997 and has been nominated for Best Continuing Drama or Best Soap 21 times, winning in 1997,1999, 2000, 2002, 2006, 2010, 2011, 2013, 2016 and 2019.
-June Brown was nominated in 2009 for Best Actress, the first time a soap opera actress was nominated in this category since Jean Alexander who played Hilda Ogden in Coronation Street in 1988.
-She was the favourite to win the award, but lost out to Anna Maxwell Martin.
+The British Academy Television Awards (BAFTA TV Awards) are awarded annually by the British Academy of Film and Television Arts.
+EastEnders has received 24 British Academy Television Awards nominations and has won 11 of them.
+It won the award for Best Drama Series in 1997 and has been won the Best Continuing Drama or Best Soap accolade in 1997, 1999, 2000, 2002, 2006, 2010, 2011, 2013, 2016, 2019 and 2025.
+June Brown was nominated in 2009 for Best Actress, the first time a soap opera actress was nominated in this category since Jean Alexander, who played Hilda Ogden in Coronation Street in 1988.
+She was billed the favourite to win the award, but lost out to Anna Maxwell Martin.

+Television Craft Awards

+The British Academy Television Craft Awards are an annual accolade presented by the British Academy of Film and Television Arts (BAFTA).

+British Soap Awards

+The British Soap Awards began in 1999 and EastEnders has since won the award for Best British Soap 12 times.
+A select amount of awards are voted for by the public, including Best British Soap and Best Leading Performer, while the rest are decided by a panel.
+June Brown won the Lifetime Achievement Award in 2005 for her portrayal of Dot Cotton.
+Subsequent winners have included Wendy Richard (Pauline Fowler), Pam St Clement (Pat Butcher), Adam Woodyatt (Ian Beale), Steve McFadden (Phil Mitchell), Rudolph Walker (Patrick Trueman) and Letitia Dean (Sharon Watts).
+In 2018, an award was given jointly for the first time, as the Scene of the Year accolade received equal numbers of votes for EastEnders and Doctors.

+Broadcast Awards

+The Broadcast Awards are run by Broadcast magazine.
+They recognise and reward excellence in and around the UK television programming industry.
+EastEnders has won the Best Soap/Continuing Drama accolade once.